morrolinux/KindleCalendar/README.md

 7. Install the selenium webdriver for firefox: [instructions here](https://firefox-source-docs.mozilla.org/testing/geckodriver/ARM.html)
 8. Edit `KindleCalendar/screenshot.py` and set your Firefox profile path under `profile = webdriver.FirefoxProfile(...`
 9. Install nodejs and npm `sudo apt install nodejs npm`
-10. Install project dependencies with npm: `cd KindleCalendar && npm install ws-plus-hixie filewatcher`
+10. Install project dependencies with npm: `cd KindleCalendar && npm i`

 If everything went fine, you should be able to visit your Pi's IP address on port 8080 with any browser including Kindle, but make sure Javascript is enabled in browser settings.